YounessYS/aws-serverless/README.md

 # aws-serverless

-A service deployed to AWS that receives a HTTP POST request and sends an SMS text mesage, using the following technologies:
+A service deployed to AWS that receives a HTTP POST request and sends an SMS text message, using the following technologies:

 1. AWS API Gateway.
 2. AWS Lambda.